valevo/SABIO/data/README.md

 ### Other

-- [The TermenNetwerk](https://termennetwerk.netwerkdigitaalerfgoed.nl/) is the combined thesaurus of the members of the Netwerk Digitaal Erfgoed.
+- [The TermenNetwerk](https://termennetwerk.netwerkdigitaalerfgoed.nl/) is the combined thesaurus of the members of the Netwerk Digitaal Erfgoed, so the Thesaurus of the Museum van Wereldculturen is a subset.
+The technical report of TermenNetwerk can be found [here](https://www.netwerkdigitaalerfgoed.nl/wp-content/uploads/2018/02/NDE_Rapport_knowledgegraph-EN-v2.pdf).

 - [National Library Linked Data](http://data.bibliotheken.nl/)